Updated: May 29

 I would like to add a clarifier to this post.
 The term leucism is often a very broad, all-encompassing term used by birders to describe white birds that do not have pinky eyes and skin.
 However, it may not be the correct term.
 While we have no geneticists on staff here at Flocking Around, we know a handful of geneticists.

 According to some of these geneticists, rather than "leucistic," this Swainson's Hawk is exhibiting physical characteristics of a bird with OCA4/SLC45A2.
 What does that random jumble of letters mean?
 Oculocutaneous albinism (OCA) involves the eyes, feathers, and skin of the affected organism, and OCA4 results from a genetic defect in the SLC45A2 protein that helps the tyrosinase enzyme to function.
 What does all that mean?
-It means this bird is exhibiting white plumage (obviously) and blue eyes, and this is the result from a genetic defect leading to a type of albinism.
+It means this bird is exhibiting white plumage (obviously) and blue eyes, and this is the result of a genetic defect leading to a type of albinism.
 However, you are probably safest to just call in leucism.
 Or describe it as white.
 Or a hawk.
 Or a bird.
 The end.
 I think.

 As always, subscribe here to receive more helpful bits and fun stories!